codewithrajiv/codewithrajiv/README.md

 - :seedling: I'm currently learning React Native and Postgres.

-- 👯 I’m open to collaborate on any projects, reach out using my LinkedIn below.
+- 👯 I’m open to collaborate on any projects, reach out to me on Discord: rajivtitus#5325

 - :zap: In my free time, I watch tech videos or play video games.